LePal.ai

 Initial Insights

-To begin my internship at LePal.ai, I immersed myself in the platform as a first-time user, approaching the app with a UX research mindset.
-Over the course of a week, I engaged with the app’s core features for 30 minutes each night, documenting my observations and impressions to better understand its current strengths and usability gaps.
-This hands-on exploration helped me evaluate how intuitive the experience was for new users while also revealing opportunities to enhance user engagement, emotional support, and interaction design.
+To kick off my internship at LePal.ai, I approached the app as a first-time user with a UX research lens.
+Over the course of a week, I explored its core features for 30 minutes each night, documenting observations to evaluate usability and identify engagement and interaction gaps.
+This hands-on audit helped surface key strengths and opportunities to improve emotional support, user flow, and design clarity.

 Through this process, I identified eight key features: